stellakimnguyen/InstaBaddies/lib/instabadd-functions/README.md

 - to debug a firebase request from the browser, go onto firebase functions logs : in the firebase dashboard => functions => logs.
 Check the error message.
 Filter by error

+# Quota

+- we are using the free version of firebase and thus there exist quotas for function calls and storage.